luximus/ws-computer-club-algorithm-competition-team-problems/usaco/2011-11-ctiming/description.md

 Bessie ends the contest 1563 minutes after she starts.

 ***Please do not view the solution to the problem before the next meeting.
-To submit your solution, please either commit it to this repository within this folder or present your solution at the next meeting.***
+We will discuss our answers next time.***

 *From the USACO official website, which you can find [here](http://www.usaco.org/index.php?page=viewproblem2&cpid=84).*